When you press "Create" you will see the basic Configuration UI. For most users, this should be sufficient to create a rate limit rule.

 3. Use the drop-down to select the sampling period (the period during which requests are counted)

-5. Advanced Criteria for more complex rules involving http method and response code
+5. Advanced Criteria for more complex rules involving http method and response code.
+(Business and Enterprise only)

 6. Advanced Response for more complex rules serving a custom error response or, if you have ELS, a log-only ("simulate") mode.